Overview

 What is Microsoft SSO

-Microsoft acts as the authentication provider, meaning login credentials are managed externally and not within the portal.
+- Microsoft acts as the authentication provider, meaning credentials are stored, verified, and managed externally by Microsoft rather than within the iGUIDE Portal.

 Important Notes

-- The email used for Microsoft SSO must match the intended portal email to avoid duplicate accounts.
-If emails do not match, separate accounts will be created
+- The email used for Microsoft SSO must match the intended portal email—mismatched emails will result in duplicate accounts

 Comments